PisterLab/micromissiles-unity/docs/Simulator_Overview.md

 When interceptors get too close to their intended target, the threat performs an evasive maneuver to expend the interceptor's speed and remaining energy.
 During the evasive maneuver, the threat performs the following:
 1. The threat accelerates to its maximum speed.
 2. The threat turns away from the incoming interceptor at its maximum normal acceleration and tries to align its velocity vector to be normal to the interceptor's velocity vector.
-Since the threat applies a normal acceleration, the interceptor must turn too and thus lose speed due to the lift-induced drag.
+Since the threat applies a normal acceleration, the interceptor must turn too and thus sacrifice speed due to the lift-induced drag.

 If the threat is too close to the ground, however, it must ensure that it does not collide with the ground.
 Therefore, as it approaches the ground, the threat instead performs a linear combination of:
 1. turning to evade the interceptor, as described above, and